Ujenyhu/canswap/README.md

 <h1 align="left"> <img src="https://github.com/Ujenyhu/canswap/blob/main/img/canswap-logo-white.png" width="20" height="20" /> Canswap</h1>

-A decentralized application (DApp) that allows users to connect their MetaMask wallet, view balances, and swap tokens on the Ethereum test network (Sepolia).
+A decentralized application (DApp) that allows users to connect their MetaMask wallet, view balances, and swap tokens on the Ethereum test network.
 This project is built with a user-friendly interface and leverages Uniswap's testnet contracts to simulate token swaps.

 ## Table of Contents